TehMuffinMoo/ibPS/docs/BloxOne/BloxOne DDI/Remove-B1AuthoritativeZone.md

 ```

 ## DESCRIPTION
-This function is used to remove a Authoritative Zone from BloxOneDDI
+This function is used to remove a Authoritative Zone from Universal DDI

 ## EXAMPLES